Prem-Mule/ReactJS-Projects/react-todolist/README.md

 ## Description

 This is a Next.js project bootstrapped with `create-next-app`, providing a foundation for building web applications.
-It includes automatic optimization and loading of the Inter font using `next/font`.
+It includes automatic optimization and loading of the Inter font using `next/font`.Todo List App: A simple React-based todo list application that allows users to add, delete, and manage tasks with titles and descriptions.
+Built using React hooks and styled with Tailwind CSS.

 ## Getting Started